USRSE/usrse.github.io/_posts/newsletters/2021-05-22-newsletter.md

 <a name="sc21"></a>
 # **Upcoming CFP: RSE-HPC-2021 workshop at SC21**

 [Research Software Engineers in HPC (RSE-HPC-2021)](https://us-rse.org/rse-hpc-2021/) has been accepted as a workshop at [SC21](https://sc21.supercomputing.org/) in November!
-The Call for Papers will go out in early June, with a submission deadline in early August.
-Details of the call are being finalized and will be announced soon.
+Details of the call for papers are being finalized and will be announced in early June, with a submission deadline in early August.

 <a name="jobs"></a>
 # **Recent Job Postings**